nealbob/nealbob.github.io/_posts/2014-12-5-parallelcomp.md

 # Using multiprocessing

 To run this in parallel we need to use the [multiprocessing](https://docs.python.org/2/library/multiprocessing.html) module.
 Here we have two options for passing messages between processes: `Queues` and `Pipes` (see the [docs](https://docs.python.org/2/library/multiprocessing.html)).
-We use `Queues` because they tend to be more stable (`Pipes` are faster but less reliable).
+We use `Queues` because they tend to be more stable.

 First, we modify our function so that it can return its output via a `Queue` instance:

 {% highlight python %}
 import numpy as np

-def simulate(K, mu, sig, Sbar, T, multi=False, que=0):
+def simulate(K, mu, sig, Sbar, T, multi=False, queue=0):

     S = np.zeros(T+1)
     W = np.zeros(T+1)